resbaz/resbaz2019/sydney/faqs.md

 # FAQs

+## Who should attend?

+Researchers at all levels from all disciplines.
+PhD and research Masters students are especially encouraged to apply.
+Research technologists who support researchers to do their job should also come along!
+This year there's a special training program for Library staff as well.

+ResBaz is particularly aimed at those new to digital research tools.

 ## How much is registration?

 Registration for the festival is free, but for those wanting to attend training workshops (Tuesday to Thursday), there are a limited number of places with a $33 fee, with lunch provided.
 Workshops on the Compute day will be free.

 ## If training registrations are full, what do I do?

 Registration for the training workshops usually fills very quickly for this event.
-For training workshop tickets, there is a waiting list on eventbrite and we'll inform you as soon as a space opens up.
+For training workshop tickets, there is a <a href="https://forms.gle/As36JSBTiiocHm8z9" target="_top">waiting list</a> and we'll inform you as soon as a space opens up.

-For the festival, please sign up on the mailing list if you haven't done so.
+For the festival, please sign up on the <a href="https://docs.google.com/forms/d/e/1FAIpQLSf84vKYZADlIzdNvAcSW9mSZbU9XYhIqZKxaRdmMDDBm5dgNQ/viewform">mailing list</a> if you haven't done so.
 We'll make an announcement as soon as spaces become available.

 ## Will I need a laptop?